-Serverless architectures enable developers to build resilient distributed applications in which messages are exchanged between different functions and creates a business transaction to achieve a certain business goal.
-Out-of-the-box solutions provide visibility through functions but it is hard to track a business transaction happening in a serverless architecture.
+Serverless architectures enable developers to build resilient distributed applications in which messages are exchanged between different functions, and create a business transaction to achieve a certain business goal.
+Out-of-the-box solutions provide visibility using functions, but it is hard to track a business transaction happening in a serverless architecture.

-Thundra provides developers to track business flows via Unique Traces page.
-Traces are basically chain of several applications such as AWS Lambda or container application.
+Thundra provides developers the ability to track business flows via the Unique Traces page.
+Traces are basically a chain of several applications, such as AWS Lambda or a container application.
 A distributed trace can occur multiple times in a system.
-We can call these traces as a business flows that achieve a job.
-Listing all of the traces does not help you to understand and keep track of your KPIs.
-At this point, Thundra automatically detects and lists unique flows that your application performs under Unique Traces!
+We can describe these traces as a business flow that achieves a job, but listing all of the traces does not help you to understand and keep track of your KPIs.
+That’s why Thundra automatically detects and lists unique flows that your application performs under Unique Traces!

-You can navigate to traces page by clicking Unique Traces icon button on left side bar.
+You can navigate to the Traces page by clicking on the Unique Traces icon button on the left side of the bar.

-On unique traces page, unique flows are listed in terms of:
+On the Unique Traces page, unique flows are listed in terms of:

-Alias - Name of the unique trace is the combining resource name of trigger of the transaction and main lambda function's name.
-You can click on pencil button and give a name to your unique traces.
+Alias - Name of the unique trace, which is created by combining the resource name of the trigger of the transaction with the main Lambda function's name.
+You can click on the pencil icon to give a name to your unique trace.
 Press enter to save the name.

-Entry point - Lambda function which is firstly executed on the transaction
+Entry point - The Lambda function that is first executed on the transaction.

-Trace count - Number of how many times this unique trace is visited.
+Trace count - Number of times this unique trace is visited.

-Error count - Number of erroneous visits of unique trace.
+Error count - Number of erroneous visits of the unique trace.

 Resources - Resources interacted in a unique trace.
-Hover on a resource to display its name.
+Hover your mouse over a resource to display its name.

-You can search through unique traces by name using search bar on the top of list.
+Filter your unique traces using Query Helper.
+You can search through unique traces by name using the Search Bar at the top of the list.